 Ed 893-Quantitative Research Methods.

 Advanced concepts for analyzing, evaluating, and conducting educational research.
 This course is designed to enable a student to prepare a prospectus for a quantitative research project.
 Three hours.
-Prerequisite: Ed 891 and Ed 892 methods, and the integration of qualitative and quantitative research methods.
-This course is designed to enable a student to prepare a prospectus for a qualitative research project.
-Three hours.
 Prerequisite: Ed 891 and Ed 892.

 Ed 894-Qualitative Research Methods.